unprolix/bastard/README.md

 Standalone Server
 -----------------

-In addition, the following configuration parameters are used by the standalone server:
+In addition, the following configuration parameters are used only by the standalone server and do not correspond to constructor arguments:

 `host`	Hostname or IP address at which to listen.
 If empty, will bind to all available IP addresses.
 (Default: empty)